nat-davydova/smoothScrollTo-concept/README.md

 ## 🎉 It animates now!

+My congratulations to you!

 [Untitled_ Apr 8, 2023 2_34 PM.webm](https://user-images.githubusercontent.com/52240221/230718929-876dd79e-8d6d-446b-80ee-bddb1ef22870.webm)

-## The last thing: a callback on animation end
+## The last thing: a callback on an animation end ([Table of Contents](#contents))

-It's not a critical feature, just a nice small cherry on the cake.
+It's not a crucial feature, just a nice small cherry on the cake.
 Let's add a callback that will be executed when the animation is fully completed.

 We will pass it in the `smoothScrollTo()` function, as it is our entry point.
 Let's pass a small `console.log()` callback: